-As a first approximation, using a panel of 30 countries in Sub-Saharan Africa, we report simple growth regressions including and excluding the ICRG index of aggregate country risk for the 1980-2004period in Table 1.
-Independent variables used are: the national saving rate (GNSGDP); the level of trade dependency (TRDEP); the market capitalization ratio (MKTCAPRATE); the foreign direct investment ratio (FDIGDP); and the index of aggregate country risk (RCCRISK).
-Definitions and sources used are listed in Appendix A.
+As a first approximation, using a panel of 30 countries in Sub-Saharan Africa, we report simple growth regressions, including and excluding the International Country Risk Guide (ICRG) index of aggregate country risk for 1980-2004, in Table 1.
+The independent variables used are: the national saving rate (GNSGDP), the level of trade dependency (TRDEP), the market capitalization ratio (MKTCAPRATE), the foreign direct investment ratio (FDIGDP), and the index of aggregate country risk (RCCRISK).
+Definitions and sources used are listed in Appendix B Table 8.